 HS 215 - History of Europe: Building Contemporary Europe

-Many common traits and similar developments have historically differentiated the European nations from surrounding ones and have given them a distinct character.
-There is more than sufficient reason to put the histories of the European nations into a single narrative, whilst retaining an eye on Europe´s immense internal diversity and great national variations.
-Against the background of the most significant political, socio-economic and cultural trends in European history from the French Revolution to the present day, the course will give prominence to describing and explaining the forces, tensions, and dilemmas that have shaped contemporary Europe.
-Europe is the home of freedom, democracy, and national self-determination, but at the same time also the birthplace of imperialism, racism, fascism, and communism.
-In addition, the course will examine how the idea of 'Europe' has shifted over the last two centuries, as well as questions of collective memory and their role in the formation of a distinctive European identity.
+In this course, students will learn how many common traits and similar developments have historically differentiated the European nations from surrounding ones and have given them a distinct character.
+The idea is to blend the histories of the European nations into a single narrative, whilst retaining an eye on Europe´s immense internal diversity and great national variations.
+Against the background of the most significant political, socio-economic and cultural trends in European history from the French Revolution to the present day, the course will give prominence to describing and explaining the forces, tensions and dilemmas that have shaped contemporary Europe.
+Europe is the home of freedom, democracy and national self-determination, but at the same time Europe is also the birthplace of imperialism, racism, fascism and communism.
+In addition, the course will examine how the idea of ´Europe´ has shifted over the last two centuries, as well as discuss questions of collective memory and their role in the formation of a distinctive European identity.

 Course Information